ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Expiry of the proof for the 'identity access secret' - a window in which access secret proof is considered valid
   * Lock box information
     * Lockbox domain - if lockbox domain is known in advance, this is the domain for the lockbox to use
-    * Lockbox key "identity half" - this is client side base-64 encoded XORed portion of the lockbox key that must be combined with the server side portion of the key to create the full lockbox key.
+    * Lockbox key - this is client side base-64 encoded lockbox key

 ### Returns